OU Payment Plans

 Late payment penalties

-Late payment penalties will be assessed on missed installment payments once the semester bill due date has passed.
+Late payment penalties will be assessed on missed installment payments.
 A hold will be placed on the student account preventing future registration.
 Online transcripts, diplomas or other statements of record will be withheld and students will be ineligible to register and/or continue to be registered in future semesters until the obligations have been fulfilled.
 Once the past due amount is received, the hold will be removed.
 If an account is not paid in full by the end of the semester, it will be referred to an outside collection agency that will report it to the Credit Bureau.

 Calculating the installment payments on a payment plan

 The system adds up all the charges for the semester (positive and negative), subtracts authorized (ready to pay) or paid financial aid and payments from a business, agency or other organization and divides the result by the number of installments in the plan selected.
 This calculation gives the amount of each installment payment.
 Any other existing payments will be applied to the installments on a sequential basis.